 R.K.
-Bhandari (MBA) - Joint Managing Director

-Looks after marketing and other administrative responsibilities since the last 32 years
+Bhandari (MBA) - Joint Managing Director : An Industry Veteran by himself, he looks after marketing and administrative responsibilities since the last 32 years.
+His excellent leadership qualities has enabled the Company to grow at an immense pace thus enabling it to be established as a leading player in the industry.

-Chirag Satia - Executive Director

-Chirag has been driving force behind new inititatives since he joined in 2015 and looks after Finance, Accounts and Commercial Operations.
+Chirag Satia - Executive Director : He has been the driving force behind new inititatives since he joined in 2015 and he looks after Finance, Accounts and Commercial Operations.
 His enterprising spirit and forward looking vision has added new energy to the workforce.

 A.C.
-Ahuja - Director

-Ex.
-Executive Director IFCI, Delhi
+Ahuja - Director : He was the Ex.
+Executive Director IFCI, Delhi.

-Hardev Singh - Director (Technical)

-Has a wide experience in installation of projects
+Hardev Singh - Director (Technical): He has a wide range of experience in installation of projects.

-Arun Kumar Gupta - Director (Independent)

-Senior Chartered Accountant
+Arun Kumar Gupta - Director (Independent): He is a Senior Chartered Accountant by profession.

-Ashok Kumar Gupta - Director (Independent)

-A CAIIB and has 35 years of experience in Banking
+Ashok Kumar Gupta - Director (Independent): He is a CAIIB and has 35 years of experience in Banking and Finance.

 Dr. Priti Lal Shivhare (MSC, Ph.D.
-Chemistry) - Director (Independent)

-A scientist in Central Pulp and Paper Research Institute, Saharanpur, (U.P)
+Chemistry) - Director (Independent) : He serves as a scientist in Central Pulp and Paper Research Institute, Saharanpur, (U.P).

-Inder Dev Singh - Director (Independent)

-A retired personnel of PNB and has studied B.Com. and LLB and is a CAIIB
+Inder Dev Singh - Director (Independent) : He is a retired personnel of PNB, is a CAIIB and has studied B.Com. and LLB.

-Dinesh Sharma - Director (Independent) Masters in Chemical Engineering
+Dinesh Sharma - Director (Independent): He has completed his Masters in Chemical Engineering.

-S. K. Arora - Director (Independent) Senior Chartered Accountant

-Ashok Khurana (C.A.) - VP-Finance
+Vinod Kumar Kathuria - Director (Independent): He has priorly served Punjab National Bank for more than 3 decades.

+Inderjeet Monga (C.A.) - CFO : He plays an active role in the financial decision making.

-R. K. Dhuria - Company Secretary
+R. K. Dhuria - Company Secretary: L.L.B.: He assists the boards in Legal and compliance related matters.

-L.L.B.